 You say meatballs and I say I AM IN.

-This recipe is keto friendly, but the non keto members of your family are going to love it as well.
+This recipe is gluten-free and keto friendly, but the non keto members of your family are going to love it as well.

 - Ground meat.
 I used ground beef, but ground turkey, ground pork or ground chicken also work well.
 Or use a combination of ground beef and pork!